 All these great fighters had unwavering faith in the commitment and single point focus.
 Had there been any plan B in their list, the history of the world would have been different.

 Successful organizations surge ahead, creating point of no return, committing completely and reap the benefits of success.
 Companies can’t move forward by clinging to their past.

-Burning of ships means to create the point where all your energy and efforts are focused to one goal.
-It means the only option of success with you.
-It means giving your best as if it is the question of life and death for you.
+Burning the ships means to create the point where all energy and efforts are focused to one goal.
+It means the only option of success.
+It means giving one’s best as if it is the question of life and death.

-In other words, commit yourself by artificially creating the point of no return.
-This will enhance your energy and focus many times.
+I frequently commit myself by artificially creating the point of no return.
+This enhances my energy and focus.

-- Resign from the job to pursue your entrepreneur dreams.
+- I resigned from the job and plunged to entrepeneurship.

-- Opt for non-refundable tickets to commit to your program.
+- I opted for non-refundable tickets to commit to my programs of studies, travel.

-- Quit smoking and announce it to your family and world.
+- I quit smoking and announce it to my family and world.

-There are many ways you commit yourself by burning your ships.
+There are many smaller ways I commit myself by burning my ships.

-I’ve burnt my ships… What boats and ships you’ll burn????
-Remember, Carrots work well for success, sticks work even better!!!
+I’ve burnt my ships… What ships you’ll burn????
+Remember, Carrots work well for success, burning ships works even better!!!